What are Wauf's thoughts on the maned wolf?

 Yes, sure, Bantu peoples are no more native to South Africa than White South Africans but that's not because the land was empty before they arrived.
 The Bushmen and Khoi people were widespread throughout the Southern Africa well before either the Bantu arrived from the northwest or the Dutch arrived in Cape Town.
 Admittedly there weren't a lot of them but that was because they were hunter-gatherers (Bushmen) or nomadic pastoralists (Khoi) and needed a lot of land to support their comparatively primitive societies.

 Even if Rhodesia, South Africa and Namibia were completely empty when Europeans arrived, saying "most of Africa was uninhabited" would still be wrong.
 Southern Africa is just a fraction of the continent and there have been people living across the continent for hundreds of thousands of years.
-You even say that the borders of European settlements expanded until they reached tribes such as the Zulu - well where the fuck did the Zulu come from if the continent was mostly uninhabited?
+You even say that the borders of European settlements expanded until they reached tribes such as the Zulu - well where the frick did the Zulu come from if the continent was mostly uninhabited?
 Fyi, the Bantu originated in Western Central Africa before spreading south and east to colonise much of the continent (decimating the pygmies, the Khoi and whatever other groups they came across).

 >Khoisan